-Generally, members can purchase optional supplemental benefits only during certain times of the year.
+Generally, you can purchase optional supplemental benefits only during certain times of the year.
 The enrollment periods for optional supplemental benefits are the same as enrollment periods for our Medicare Advantage plan.
 You can enroll during a valid CMS election period.

-To enroll in the Optional Preventive Dental or Optional Comprehensive Dental plan, check the dental plan box on the enrollment form.
+To enroll in the Optional Comprehensive Dental plan, check the dental plan box on the enrollment form.
 Send completed forms to us.